« Back to TWH Construction

 With the help of clinical staff, the team planned the 8,690 square foot renovation around four new MRI suites housing each magnet: one Siemens Prisma 3.0T MRI for research purposes, one Vida 3.0T MRI and two 1.5T Sola MRIs for clinical purposes.

-First, each magnet was lifted via crane into a blown out wall on the third floor.
-From there, a team of about 10 people pushed the machine inch by inch down a hallway towards its appropriate MRI suite.
+First, each magnet was lifted via crane into a blown-out wall on the third floor.
+From there, a team of about 10 people pushed the machine inch by inch down a hallway toward its appropriate MRI suite.
 Underneath that hallway on the second floor, steel beams were set up to support the weight of the magnet as it slowly travelled to its designated room.
 This process took up to two days for each individual MRI.

 After years of planning and construction, the Slaight Family Centre for Advanced MRI officially opened to patients and researchers in November 2021.
 The new space now offers improved staff and patient safety with a calming and therapeutic environment, safety measures like emergency call bells for patients in need of assistance, accessible washrooms and change rooms.